IgorNemo/mooc-programming-25/README.md

-# This my progress in mooc-programming-25
+# This my progress in mooc-programming-25 Python course